Hubbard's Scientific Publications

 1990:

 Hubbard, T. L. (1990).
 Cognitive representation of linear motion: Possible direction and gravity effects in judged displacement.
 Memory & Cognition, 18, 299-309.
-PDF

 Hubbard, T. L. (1990).
 Scientific reduction and the possibility of parapsychology: Parallels from cognitive psychology.
 Behavioral and Brain Sciences, 13, 384-385.